Rilladubz/backend/README.md

 ### Response

 **201 (Created)**
-> If successfully registered, endpoint will return HTTP response with status code and a body with a token
+> If successfully registered, endpoint will return HTTP response with status code and a body with a token, user's id, first & last name, email address, and company name

 **400 (Bad Request)**
 > If required information is missing, the endpoint will return an HTTP response with a status code of 400